Wipeout (1988 game show)

-Wipeout is an American game show that aired from September 12, 1988, to June 9, 1989, with Peter Tomarken as host.
+Wipeout is an American game show.
+Contestants competed to eliminate correct answers to trivia questions from a game board without eliminating incorrect answers, known as "wipeout"s.
+It aired from September 12, 1988, to June 9, 1989, with Peter Tomarken as host.
 The series was produced by Dames-Fraser Productions, and was distributed in first-run syndication by Paramount Domestic Television.

 Main game

 First round

 Three contestants competed on each episode.
 Initially, each game featured three new contestants.
 After several weeks, a returning champion and two new contestants competed.

-The contestants were given a category and shown 16 possible answers on a 4-by-4 grid of monitors.
+The contestants were given a category and shown 16 possible answers on a four-by-four grid of monitors.
 Eleven answers were correct, while the five incorrect ones were referred to as "wipeouts".
 The contestant in the leftmost position began the round.
 The contestant in control chose one answer at a time; each correct answer awarded money, while finding a wipeout reset the score to zero and ended his/her turn.
 After each correct answer, the contestant could either choose again or pass control to the next contestant.
 The first correct answer of the round was worth $25, and the value of each subsequent answer increased by $25, with the last one worth $275.

 The round ended once all eleven correct answers were found or if all five wipeouts had been selected.
-The two contestants with the highest money totals kept their earnings and continued on, while the third place contestant left with parting gifts and, if the contestant had been the champion, any prior winnings.
-If there was a tie for low score, the tied contestants were given a new category and shown 12 answers (eight right, four wipeouts).
+The two contestants with the highest money totals kept their earnings and continued on, while the third place contestant left with consolation prizes.
+If there was a tie for low score, the tied contestants were given a new category and shown 12 answers (eight correct, four wipeouts).
 They alternated choosing one answer at a time, with a coin toss to decide who would start, and the first contestant to find a wipeout was eliminated.
 If all eight correct answers were found, the contestant who gave the last one advanced.

-One of the eleven correct answers was referred to as the "Hot Spot", with a prize attached to it.
+One of the eleven correct answers was referred to as the "Hot Spot", with a bonus prize attached to it.
 Once the Hot Spot was uncovered, Tomarken would take a token from inside his podium and place it on the desk of the contestant that found it.
 In order to win the Hot Spot prize, a contestant had to both be in possession of the token at the end of the round and have a high enough score to advance to the Challenge Round.
 If the contestant holding the Hot Spot uncovered a wipeout, the token was taken away and another answer was designated as the Hot Spot.